Difference Between Salvage and Rebuilt Title

 Salvage vs Rebuilt Title

-The title is usually designated when a vehicle’s repair cost outweighs its market value, and the vehicle is considered totalled.
+The title is designated when a vehicle’s repair cost outweighs its market value, and the vehicle is considered totalled.

 Cars with salvage titles can receive rebuilt titles if they have been repaired.
 This provides the buyer with information about the vehicle’s previous history.